kizitonwose/Calendar/README.md

   }

   compileOptions {
-    // Flag to enable support for the new language APIs coreLibraryDesugaringEnabled true
+    // Enable support for the new language APIs coreLibraryDesugaringEnabled true
-    // Sets Java compatibility to Java 8 sourceCompatibility JavaVersion.VERSION_1_8
+    // Set compatibility to Java 8 (can be higher if desired) sourceCompatibility JavaVersion.VERSION_1_8
     targetCompatibility JavaVersion.VERSION_1_8
+  }

+  kotlinOptions {
+    // Also add this for Kotlin projects jvmTarget = "1.8"
   }
 }